UKCloud/documentation/articles/other/other-faq-g12.md

 The only change to our VMware-based service is the addition of advanced monitoring and metrics (provided by the vRealize Operations (vROps) Tenant Appliance) to our Advanced Management bundle option.

-### What's new in Disaster Recovery as a Service?

-There is no stated or supported Service Level Agreement for Disaster Recovery as a Service.
-However, the underlying UKCloud for VMware service has Service Level Agreements for each VM type, backed by Service Credits.

 ## End of sale

 ### What is happening to Basic Managed Compute?